 Leading great experiences in Cybersecurity.

-Due to NDA contractual agreements, detailed work is available on request.
+Due to NDA restrictions, detailed work is available during live presentation.

-After considering business and product requirements, technical limitations and direct user feedback, I created a path for the team to achieve a list of UX outcomes.
-Basing the milestones on improving the experiences for operations teams and customers, managed and unmanaged.
-Major features like an inline AI assistant, a UI framework update to MUI, and enhanced workflow tools for investigations, team messaging and SOAR were top of the list.
+After considering direct user feedback, product requirements, and technical limitations, I created a path for the team to achieve a list of UX outcomes.
+Basing the milestones on improving the experiences for operations teams and customers.
+Some high priority milestones were reducing analysts' time on task and cognitive load during threat identification and mitigation, improving tools during workflows with investigations, shift handoffs and internal communications.
+Major features like an inline AI assistant, a UI framework update to Material Design, inclusive team messaging, SOAR and generative AI tools for investigations and incident reports were top of the list.

 AI Assistance